Bryanhalambeck/NFL-Analysis/README.md

 Collected from [TeamRankings](https://www.teamrankings.com/nfl/).
 I gathered end-of-season values (after the Super Bowl) and attributed them to the following season’s team.
 These represent **previous-season performance metrics**, not preseason projections.
 - **Luck_Rating** – Measures how much a team was influenced by luck
 - **Full_Season_Rating** – Based on TeamRankings’ predictive power rating, rating for the team based on the entire season’s performance
 - **Momentum_Rating** – Based on TeamRankings’ last 10 games rating, reflecting team performance over the final 10 games of the season

+---

+### Z-Score Metrics
+In addition to the raw values listed above, I created standardized **z-score versions** of each metric.

+- A **z-score** measures how many standard deviations a value is above or below the mean for that season.
+- This normalization allows fair comparison across different metrics and seasons, even when they use different scales.